On our YouTube channel, the most commonly asked question by far is, “Where can I go to get a second passport quickly?”

-Although these countries allow you to become a citizen rather quickly, you’ll still need to invest a good amount of time and money into the process to get that second passport, so it’s important that you pursue the right second citizenship for your needs, desires, and long-term goals.
+Although these countries allow you to become a citizen rather quickly, you’ll still need to invest a reasonable amount of time and money into the process to get that second passport, so it’s important that you pursue the right second citizenship for your needs, desires, and long-term goals.

-While I understand the urge to get a second passport as fast as you can, you need to think holistically about your goals and strategies in business and in life before you become a citizen of the first country that will accept you.
+While I understand the urge to get a second passport as fast as you can, you need to think holistically about your goals and strategies in business and life before you become a citizen of the first country that will accept you.